W-David-Porter/acim/src/text/3-the-innocent-perception/vii-creating-versus-the-self-image/index.md

 ::: details Substituted
 Eating of the fruit of the tree of knowledge is a symbolic expression for usurping the ability for self-creating.
 ²Usurping the ability for self-creating is the only sense in which God and His God’s creations are not co-creators.
-³The belief that they God and God’s creations are co-creators is implicit in the ‘self-concept’, or the tendency of the self to make an image of self’s self.
+³The belief that they God and God’s creations are co-creators is implicit in the “self-concept’, or the tendency of the self to make an image of self’s self.
 ⁴Images are perceived, not known.
 ⁵Knowledge cannot deceive, but perception can deceive.
 ⁶You can perceive yourself as self-creating, but you cannot do more than believe you are self-creating.